These frequently asked questions are to help readers new to the Library. They cover:

 Can I use my own camera, smartphone, tablet, to take a digital picture?

-Copies, including photographic copies, must not be used for a commercial purpose and copyright and data protection laws may still apply.
+Any copies, including photographic copies, must not be used for a commercial purpose and copyright and data protection laws may still apply.

 If you breach our terms and conditions, you risk a suspension from the Library.